T0nyShark/CriminalIntent/README.md

 Employees at work, your neighbors or acquaintances are engaged in hooliganism?
 CriminalIntent will help you to create a reports about their dirty deeds!

-2. What i can do with this app?
+2. What I can do with this app?

 You can:
 Create and save the "crime".